jdeltoro88/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.
+Tokens, issued by the server , are strings of cryptic text which can be stored on the client side using local storage or session storage.
+The server can readily telll the client that it issued a token.
+It can also read the tomen and make decisions for data transfer based on the clients permission.

 2. What steps can you take in your web apps to keep your data secure?
+We can have protected routes that only render w authentication (ie. Username and pass).
+We can also send authentication headers with our api calls (axiosWithAuth).
 3. Describe how web servers work.

+Data storage that can be Called from users (a computer that stores the code for a website or a program that runs on such a computer.
-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. get,post,put,delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.